AidanZhong/ChatGRT/README.md

 # How to use

-Just run the main.py, then follow the prompt
+Just run the MainProcess.py in folder MainModule, then follow the prompt

 # Architecture